A shared inbox is a great way to have more eyes on your emails and ensure not a single email can slip through the cracks.

 - Set multiple SLAs and get notified in case of SLA violations

-What you may like: Hiver does a great job of enhancing Gmail to work for teams like customer support, finance, accounts, operations- basically for any team that uses Email.
+What you may like: Hiver does a great job of enhancing Gmail for teams like customer support, finance, accounts, and operations.

 What you may not like: This tool only works for Gmail users and does not support other leading email clients such as Outlook or others.